bdittmer-godaddy/if/README.md

 Section 2 - Dining Room

 The Dining Room is a room.
 The description is "The room has a large table in it with various stuff spread all about.[line break][line break]To the north is the Living Room.[line break]To the west is the Kitchen."
 A Dining Table is a object in the Dining Room.
+The description is "There is a scrumptuous breakfast on the table, stuffed french toast and orange juice.".
-An Ornament is on the Dining Table.
+[An Ornament is on the Dining Table.]
 The Dining Room is south of the Family Room.

 [TODO: clean this up]